- Are you anxious around others?

 Start Social Anxiety Treatment

-Whether you engage in CBT, hypnosis, EMDR, and/or biofeedback you are likely to feel less anxious and learn new ways of coping when you encounter social situations.
-Dr. Mazzei, Health Psychologist and board-certified in biofeedback, incorporates CBT, hypnosis, EMDR, and biofeedback to help individuals suffering from social anxiety.
+Dr. Mazzei, Health Psychologist and board-certified in biofeedback, uses CBT, hypnosis, EMDR, and biofeedback to help individuals suffering from social anxiety.
+Working with Dr. Mazzei, you are likely to feel less anxious and learn new ways of coping when you encounter social situations.

 You can send us a message through the website, text our office, or schedule an initial consultation.
-A member of our staff will contact you as soon as possible to answer any questions and provide you with information on the next steps.
+We will contact you as soon as possible to answer any questions and provide you with information on the next steps.
 We look forward to hearing from you.